Application

 To apply, complete the following steps:

-• Please fill the University of Oregon Graduate Application.
-Under Program of Study, please select Degree Level: Master’s and Program: Physics, MS.
+- Please fill the University of Oregon Graduate Application.
+Under Program of Study, please select Degree Level: Master’s and Program: Quantum and Nanotechnology.

-• Research Experience: Please list any research projects you have worked on or are currently working on.
-This section can be left blank if not applicable.
+- Research Experience: Please list any research projects you have worked on or are currently working on.

-• Personal statement: You should prepare a personal statement, about 500 words long.
-Please describe any relevant work or scientific experience you have that makes you a strong candidate for this program.
-In addition to your academic qualifications, your statement should incorporate your potential strengths as an employee in industry and why you feel this program is a good fit for your career goals.
-Please state clearly in your research statement that you are applying to the Quantum Technology Master’s Internship Program.
+- Personal statement: You should prepare a personal statement, about 500 words long.
+Please describe any relevant work or scientific experience you have that makes you a strong candidate.
+In addition to your academic qualifications, your statement should incorporate your potential strengths as an employee in industry and why you feel this master’s internship is a good fit for your career goals.

 Once you have submitted your application, you cannot log back in to make changes.
 Please make sure your application is complete before officially submitting it.
 The Physics Department can assist you with making minor changes to the departmental and letters of recommendation sections of the application after it has been submitted.
 We are here to help so don’t hesitate to ask if we can answer any questions for you.